open-telemetry/opentelemetry-java-instrumentation/dd-trace-ot/docs/opentracing-api.md

 Typically, span creations are made in the beginning of the methods you want to trace.
 And of course, you need to finish/close the span in order to get the operation duration.
-This is achieving using the `finish` method.
+This is achieved using the `finish` method.

 ```java
   // Finishing the tracing operation